SylviaOne/Repo-hub/README.md

-## Someone asked me to name two structures that hold water.
-I said "Well dam"
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."